admin1

 Soil and Water Contamination

-Lead tire weights contribute significantly to the contamination of soil and water.
-When these weights fall off vehicles, they degrade into smaller particles that seep into the ground or are washed away by rainwater.
-This process introduces toxic lead into the environment, where it accumulates over time.
-Lead does not break down naturally, making its presence in soil and water a persistent problem.
+Lead tire weights are a significant contributor to soil and water pollution.
+When these weights fall off vehicles, they degrade into smaller particles that infiltrate the ground or are washed away by rain.
+This releases toxic lead into the environment, where it accumulates over time.
+Lead is persistent, and does not naturally decompose, making its presence in soil and water a long-term issue.

-A study conducted in Melbourne, Australia, quantified the extent of lead contamination caused by tire weights.
-Researchers observed an average deposition rate of 10 to 30 tonnes of lead per year along a 3–3.5 km road segment over five months.
+A study in Melbourne, Australia, measured the lead contamination caused by tire weights.
+Researchers found that lead was deposited at a rate of 10 to 30 tonnes per year along a 3–3.5 km stretch of road over five months.

 MetricValue